-All six warrant articles were presented and discussed at the Amherst School District Deliberative Session which was held at 7:00 PM on Thursday, February 5th at Souhegan High School.
+All six warrant articles will be presented and discussed at the Amherst School District Deliberative Session to be held at 7:00 PM on Thursday, February 5th at Souhegan High School.
 If you have any questions about any of these warrants, I encourage you to contact a member of the Amherst School Board.
 Our phone numbers and e-mail addresses are listed below.